Catherine I of Russia: Marriage and family life

+Their small wooden palace in Strelna, designed around 1714, had a botanical garden.
+In 1716, she accompanied him to his second embassy to the United Provinces but stayed behind at Wesel to give birth.
+He did not take her to Paris; she stayed in Haarlemmerhout in the mansion of the Russian resident Osip Solovjov.
+In 1724, Peter had Catherine crowned as Empress, although he remained Russia's actual ruler.

 Reign as Empress Regnant

 Catherine was crowned in 1724.
-The year before his death, Peter and Catherine had an estrangement over her support of Willem Mons, brother of Peter's former mistress Anna, and brother to one of the current ladies in waiting to Catherine, Matryona.
-He served as secretary to Catherine.
-Peter had fought his entire life to clear up corruption in Russia.
-Catherine had a great deal of influence on who could gain access to her husband.
+The year before his death, Emperor Peter the Great and Empress Catherine had an estrangement over her support of Willem Mons, brother of Peter's former mistress Anna, and brother to one of the current ladies in waiting for Catherine, Matryona.
+He served as Catherine's secretary.
+Peter I had fought long to clear up corruption in Russia.
+Catherine had a great deal of influence over who could gain access to her husband.
 Willem Mons and his sister Matryona had begun selling their influence to those who wanted access to Catherine and, through her, to Peter.
 Apparently this had been overlooked by Catherine, who was fond of both.
 Peter found out and had Willem Mons executed and his sister Matryona exiled.
 He and Catherine did not speak for several months.
 Rumors flew that she and Mons had had an affair, but there is no evidence for this.

-Peter died (28 January 1725 Old Style) without naming a successor.
+Emperor Peter the Great died (28 January 1725 Old Style) without naming a successor.
 Catherine represented the interests of the "new men", commoners who had been brought to positions of great power by Peter based on competence.
 A change of government was likely to favor the entrenched aristocrats.
 For that reason during a meeting of a council to decide on a successor, a coup was arranged by Menshikov and others in which the guards regiments with whom Catherine was very popular proclaimed her the ruler of Russia.
 Supporting evidence was "produced" from Peter's secretary Makarov and the Bishop of Pskov, both "new men" with motivation to see Catherine take over.
-The real power, however, lay with Menshikov, Peter Tolstoy, and with other members of the Supreme Privy Council.
+The real power, however, lay with Menshikov, Peter Tolstoy, and other members of the Supreme Privy Council.

-Catherine viewed the deposed empress Eudoxia as a threat, so she secretly moved her to Shlisselburg Fortress near St. Petersburg to be put in a secret prison under strict custody as a state prisoner.
+Catherine viewed the deposed empress Eudoxia as a threat, so she secretly moved her to Shlisselburg Fortress near Saint Petersburg to be put in a secret prison under strict custody as a state prisoner.

 Death

-Catherine I died two years after Peter I, on 17 May 1727 at age 43, in St. Petersburg, where she was buried at St. Peter and St. Paul Fortress.
+Catherine I died two years after Peter I, on 17 May 1727 at age 43, in Saint Petersburg, where she was buried at St. Peter and St. Paul Fortress.
 Tuberculosis, diagnosed as an abscess of the lungs, caused her early demise.

 Before her death she recognized Peter II, the grandson of Peter I and Eudoxia, as her successor.